 Therefore, it is also significant to identify the boundaries.
 It’s easy when you observe more than you talk.
 While you listen and observe, you find many clues to how far you can go.
 What are they talking about?
 Is it about something serious like family or business?
 Then don’t even try to put yourself in.
 It backfires when you say: “Yeah, I miss my grandmother, too.”
 Especially when you aren’t in that conversation.

 If they talk about something funny, it’s a green flag to go in.
 When male guests talk about their romantic adventures, I just say: “Damn!
 Respect!” and give him a fist bump.
-I decided to participate in this conversation because I just say positive things about it.
+I decided to participate in this conversation because I just said positive things about it.
 Everyone loves social approval and praise.

 #5 Talking to Strangers